rupeshtiwari/rupeshtiwari.github.io/_posts/2021-02-01-publishing-jekyll-blog-post-to-dev-to-using-github-ci-cd-pipeline.md

 title: Publishing Jekyll Blog Post to DevTo using GitHub CI and CD Pipeline
 date: "2021-02-01 15:03 -0500"
 subtitle: Learn how to publish your Jekyll Blog Post to DevTo using GitHub actions and workflow
-description: Learn how to publish your Jekyll Blog Post to DevTo using GitHub actions and workflow
 cover-img: "https://i.imgur.com/hiQZ0BG.png"
 cover_image: "https://i.imgur.com/TBAF05L.png"
 thumbnail-img: "https://i.imgur.com/oKh8TiX.png"